neutron-org/dex-quint-model/modelReport.md

 Our hypothesis is that these 5 actions cover all interesting behaviors with respect to pools.
 An equivalent decomposition holds for tranches' properties.

-In such a restricted setup, where all reorderings of actions can be achieved with ~6000 different reorderings (a size of all permutations of a set of size 6), it becomes more likely that the simulation produces an interesting behavior.
+In such a restricted setup, where all reorderings of actions can be achieved with ~6000 different choices of actions (a size of all permutations of a set of size 6), it becomes more likely that the simulation produces an interesting behavior.
-The complexity of calculations remains, and makes the challenge difficult for model checking.
+The complexity of parameter choice and calculations remains, and makes the challenge difficult for model checking.
-Our simulations that used the proposed factorization was run 10000 times and found no property violation on top of those reported already.
+Running simulations in such a factorized model did not find novel violations.

 ## 5. Conclusion